 Distracts You From Discomfort During Your Run

-This makes sense to all of us because listening to your favorite songs during a hard workout will help you get through it because at least there’s one thing you like.
+This makes sense to all of us.
+Listening to your favorite songs during a hard workout will help you get through it because at least there’s one thing you like.
 But it turns out that according to one study, your body actually feels like it’s not working as hard when you’re jamming to your favorite tunes.

-In other words, not only will music distract you from discomfort but it will also make you run harder and faster and help you improve more quickly.
+In other words, music doesn’t just distract you from discomfort.
+It will also make you run harder and faster, and help you improve more quickly.
 Pretty crazy, right?
 It also increases your chance of being in the zone, meaning that you’re more likely to reach a sense of “flow” and a runner’s high more quickly.

 Improves Running Performance

-According to one journal, music will actually help you run better and recover faster, so if you’re close to PRing in one of your distances and haven’t been listening to music, you might want to pick up some headphones and a playlist because it could make all the difference.
+According to one journal, music will actually help you run better and recover faster.
+So if you’re close to PRing in one of your distances and haven’t been listening to music, pick up some headphones and a playlist.
+It could make all the difference.